-Medication Management Clinic Questions and Answers
+Medication Management Clinic in Salem, NH

 There are many paths on the road to good health, some of which include the use of medications.
 Prescription and over-the-counter medicines can help patients ameliorate symptoms and manage their conditions by regulating certain internal systems.
 For example, acetaminophen blocks cyclooxygenase (COX) enzymes, which form into pain- and inflammation-mediating signaling molecules.
 Diabetes medications help patients regulate their blood sugar levels and help the body to produce more insulin or to better metabolize it.
 There are medications for nearly every symptom and condition, and each one undergoes extensive testing for safety and efficacy.